 Backpacks of Love was also named by Mimosa Elementary School as its Partner of the Year in 2012, and has also received a grant for backpack purchases from the Piney Grove Middle School PTSA.
 John Ray, founder of Backpacks of Love, was awarded a “Light of Hope” award from the CASA of Forsyth County for his work in this cause.

-For further information on Backpacks of Love, please contact John Ray at [email protected].
+For further information on Backpacks of Love, please contact email@example.com.
 Tax deductible contributions to Backpacks of Love can be made to the North Georgia Community Foundation, FBO Backpacks of Love, 615F Oak Street, Gainesville, GA 30501.